Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Nano-EM Super-dephasing Scaling Laws

-In this section, we provide derivations of the nano-EM super-dephasing scaling laws for GHZ states demonstrated in Fig.~(4) in the main text.
-In addition, we provide additional discussions about super-dephasing in other entangled states, e.g., the decoherence-free subspace states (DFS) $|\psi\rangle_{\mathrm{DFS}}$.
+In this appendix, we provide derivations of the nano-EM super-dephasing scaling laws for GHZ states demonstrated in Fig.~(\ref{fig:fig3}) in the main text.
+In addition, we provide further discussions about super- and sub-dephasing in other entangled states, e.g., the decoherence-free subspace states (DFS) $|\psi\rangle_{\mathrm{DFS}}$.